Glucose Monitoring Systems (CGM) Available in Ireland

 Can I get any CGM?

-The MMP recommends that a person with diabetes who is not using an insulin pump is offered a CGM from List A when:
+The MMP recommends that a person with diabetes is offered a CGM from List A when:

 They are using a CGM for the first time,